ContentsTailor

 • Plans for next month

-The revenue column in the first build log will be all $0s.
-I'm writing it anyway.
+The first one will be mostly zeros.
+I'm publishing it anyway.

 Wrapping Up